Business and Industry Partnerships and Alumni Hiring

 ||Professor Eduardo Reátegui's doctoral work provided the basis for launching Minnepura Technologies, a start-up at the University of Minnesota.

-- Directly employ current undergraduates or graduate students at your start-up or business for co-op, intern, and full-time positions.
-View resumes and profiles of students looking for work opportunities HERE.
+- Join with other alumni business owners and directly employ current undergraduates or graduate students or alumni at your start-up or business for co-op, intern, and full-time positions.

 - Introduce undergrads to your company by sponsoring a Capstone Research project.